• Volcano Triathlon

 with family and with work?

-It is difficult, really; especially since my workouts are long.
+It's difficult, really; especially because my workouts are long.
 I am lucky to have a job that gives me free time, at home they support me and respect what I do...
 If you want, you can.
-I usually train or help people who say to me...
-"But I don't even have half an hour to go running?"
-I tell them to take it off the two hours of TV after dinner.
+I usually train or help people who tell me… “But I don't have even half an hour to go running?”
+I tell them to skip the two hours of TV after dinner.

 Also, you are one of the stars of the Club Where is the Limit? where there are people like Robert Mayoral (22 Ironmans completed), Josef Ajram (among many other things, winner of the EPIC5) and the actor Santi Millán (who isá preparing his first Half Ironman).
 Tell us how the ideal club was born and why you think you are having such great growth.

 Haha!
 Well, well ...
 No star, there are no stars in this team, yes many starving for dreams.
 I, one of the most zumbaos simply.
-It is very clear that Josef is a superclass transmitting motivation, thousands of people set challenges thanks to him, that has made so many people come to the TEAM (already more than 700), those who run it are entirely to blame for WHEREISTHELIMIT being what is. santi?
+It is very clear that Josef is a super class at transmitting motivation, thousands of people set challenges thanks to him, that has made so many people come to TEAM (now more than 700), those who run it are entirely to blame for WHEREISTHELIMIT being what is.
+Santi?
 The fucking master!
 Who has seen it and who sees it!

 What is it like to train with someone as mediatic as Josef?

 Josef is a great guy, super simple.
-We don't see him as much as we would like, due to his work, because there are still those who believe that with two hours in the bag he already has the day ready.
+We don't see him as much as we would like, due to his work, because there are still those who believe that with two hours of stock he already has the day ready.
 He is constantly with commitments, conferences, courses that he teaches, interviews, events, collaborations on radio or TV...
-When we train, he disconnects from everything, he is very strong and next day, we have to have double breakfast.
+When we train he disconnects from everything, he is very strong and the next day, we have to have double breakfast.

 Is triathlon fashionable?

 Without a doubt, this combination of the 3 sports is driving people crazy.
-Today the places in a major European Ironman last less than an hour and are worth €500.
+Nowadays, places in a major European Ironman last less than an hour and cost €500.
 Amazing!

 Before we talked about Josef and his participation in EPIC5.
 This year you will be in it.
 Tell us a little of this test.

-Yes, I have the privilege of being chosen among the 5 that will go.
-I know about this test through Josef and Juan Antonio Craveri (another Epic5, among many other things).
+Yes, I have the privilege of having been chosen among the 5 who will go.
+I know this test through Josef and Juan Antonio Craveri (another Epic5, among many other things).
 There are only 3 months left and now I am beginning to realize the greatness of this challenge.
 Anyone who does an Ironman will know how you feel the next day.
-There we will play 5 in 5 days.
-It is still a quintuple IM, there are already some more tests like this in the world, but with the difference that they are done in circuits and not on 5 different islands of Hawaii.
-I am looking forward to the day, although I am still immersed in the search for sponsors.
+There we will have 5 in 5 days.
+It is still a quintuple IM, there are already some more tests like this in the world, but with the difference that they are done on circuits and not on 5 different islands in Hawaii.
+I am incredibly looking forward to the day, although I am still immersed in the search for sponsors.

 How do you prepare, physically and mentally, for a test of that toughness?

-In my case, it will not vary much more than preparing for an Ironman, training more would be absurd, this test can be finished as long as you come from many others that are at least similar.
+In my case, it will not vary much more than the preparation for an Ironman, training more would be absurd, this test can be finished as long as you come from many others that are at least similar.
 I think I am prepared to face this challenge.

-Last year you participated in Ultraman UK (a three-day test consisting of swimming 10 km and riding a 145 bike (day 1); 245 km by bike (day 2) and double marathon, 84,4 km running (day 3) ).
-Is the EPIC5 going to be more difficult?
+Last year you participated in Ultraman UK (a three-day event consisting of a 10 km swim and a 145 km bike ride (day 1); a 245 km bike ride (day 2) and a double marathon, 84,4 km run (day 3) ).
+Is EPIC5 going to be more difficult?

-Yes, I was in Ultraman UK, a monstrous test, even more so where it was held, with extreme conditions that made almost half of those who participated drop out.
-Epic5 will be tougher, there are two more days and more mileage.
+Yes, I was in Ultraman UK, a monstrous test, even more so where it was held, with extreme conditions that made almost half of us who participated abandon.
+Epic5 will be harder, it's two more days and more mileage.

 What do you live in an Ultraman?

-You live a dream for which you have fought your whole life, you feel privileged among the 30 chosen in such a select competition, you dwarf before such savagery, you play against the clock, to arrive “in time” every day, you cry the last kilometer of that double marathon.
+You live a dream for which you have fought your entire life, you feel privileged among the 30 chosen in such a select competition, you become small in the face of such savagery, you play against the clock, to arrive “on time” each day, you cry the last kilometer of that double marathon.

-But long before the EPIC5, in just a few weeks you will face another huge challenge: 1000 kilometers NON STOP by bike.
-The idea came from Twitter ...
+But well before EPIC5, in just a few weeks you will face another enormous challenge: 1000 NON STOP kilometers by bike.
+The idea came from Twitter...

-Yes, on July 27 I will try to complete 1000 km Nonstop at the Montmeló circuit on a road bike, without a doubt something inhuman that I still don't know if I'll be capable of.
+Yes, on July 27 I will try to complete 1000 km Nonstop on the Montmeló circuit on a road bike, without a doubt something inhuman that I still don't know if I will be capable of.
 I have limited it to 40 hours, any stop to rest or sleep would make the challenge impossible.
-The thing of the 1000 followers on twitter was the excuse to announce it, it was already on my mind since last year.
+The 1000 thing followers on Twitter was the excuse to announce it, it had already been on my mind since last year.
 I take this opportunity to invite you all, so that you can collaborate with the cause in www.irontriax.com.

 How will the test be?

-Well, very easy: 1000 km going around non-stop in less than 40 hours.
-I will start on Friday, July 27 at 18:10 p.m. and I must have finished on Sunday at XNUMX:XNUMX a.m., two terrible nights await me… And their days!
+Well, very easy: 1000 km driving around without stopping in less than 40 hours.
+I will start on Friday, July 27 at 18:10 p.m. and I should have finished on Sunday at XNUMX:XNUMX a.m., two terrible nights await me… And their days!

 In addition, many people will be able to join in cheering and participating.